Termination of Employment

 Last Revision: May 2020

-Responsible Officer: Executive Vice President, Treasurer and Chief Financial Officer and the Office of Equality, Disability, and Training
+Responsible Officer: Executive Vice President, Treasurer and Chief Operating Officer and the Office of Equality, Disability, and Training

 This policy provides guidelines for termination of employment from Drexel University and is intended to ensure that the University fulfills its responsibilities in relation to all termination decisions.